Chocolate Pudding, Warm

 The oven must be preheated.

-If you want to prepare this ahead, refrigerate up to 6 hours.
-Cook for an extra 3 minutes if you bake from chilled.
+If preparing ahead of time, refrigerate for up to 6 hours.
+Cook for 3 minutes longer if baking from frozen.

 The beautiful puff will depend on the perfectly whisked eggs.
 Using room temperature eggs helps. attain the perfect consistency.

-You can use crushed hazelnuts, pistachios, almonds, walnuts, brazil nuts.
-Its all for texture and taste.
+You can use crushed hazelnuts, pistachios, almonds, walnuts, or Brazil nuts.
+It's all for texture and taste.
 It should be finely ground.

-You may use a chocolate or coffee Patron, Baileys, Glandula Bottega, Godiva chocolate liquor.
+You may use a chocolate or coffee liquor like Patron, Baileys, Glandula Bottega, or Godiva chocolate liquor.
 Anything creamy that is either chocolate or coffee will be a good alternate.

 Photo courtesy Shamineh Mavalvala

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.